Your money-making expert. Financial journalist, TV and radio personality.

 Although you don’t need any training or qualifications to become a club promoter, like most things in life there can be hidden costs.
 Bear these factors in mind:

-Phone bills – all successful club promoters have one thing in common: a great mobile phone contract.
+Phone bills – All successful club promoters have one thing in common: a great mobile phone contract.
 Why?
 Because the cheapest way to round up hundreds of friends and acquaintances is by text, so a cheap mobile phone contract is a must.
 All the big network providers offer text message bundle packages, and as a club promoter you’ll need the one that offers as many free text messages as possible.

-Entrance fees – if you’re just starting out you have to do your research, which means visiting different clubs on different nights of the week.
+Entrance fees – If you’re just starting out, you have to do your research, which means visiting different clubs on different nights of the week.
 Unless you have contacts at the club you’ll probably have to pay to get in, so keep an eye out for any special promotions that’ll make your night cheaper.
 And keep drinking to a minimum as clubs generally charge through the roof for their drinks.

-what’s more they’re FREE to use.
+Social networking and blogging- social networking sites like Facebook and Twitter are a godsend for club promoters.
+In addition, going to sites such as Resident Advisor and Skiddle are good outlets to promote any events.
 Emailing is another good way of spreading the word without paying a penny, and if you’re serious about club promoting you should really think about setting up your own blog.
 Setting up a blog isn’t difficult and you can find out how to do it here.
 To generate traffic take lots of photos of your friends at club nights then post them on your blog the next day.
 People are vain and if they know their photos are splashed all over your blog they’re guaranteed to pay it a visit.
 Having a blog should also help to secure you work, as PR managers will be impressed by the extra exposure your site could generate for their clubs.